tdanamh/Bookstore/README.md

 # Bookstore
-A Web API using ASP.NET Core with MongoDB and Angular
+eLibrary using ASP.NET Core with MongoDB and Angular